BlanchettWA/LogFormatter/readme.md

 * Python

 ## How to use
-1. Run through python 3.
+1. Run through python

 On linux, this is ``python3 formatter.py``

-The steps are similar on Windows and Mac, but more detailed instructions soon
+On Windows, open through IDLE or add python to the path, then run with ''python formatter.py''

+Mac is similiar to Linux I believe, feel free to test and correct.

 2. Follow the instructions: Type the source filename, then the new filename.
 The extension must be included in both.
-The input file must also be in the same directory.
+The input file must also be in the same directory, and the names MUST be typed in quotes.

 ## Known Issues
 > Cannot handle complex Telegram messages (Replies, Fowards, Images, etc. )

 > Not user friendly